drocheam/optrace/docs/source/installation.rst

   :language: bash
   :class: highlight

-Make sure Python 3.11, 3.12 or 3.13 are installed on your system
+Make sure Python 3.11, 3.12 or 3.13 and pip are installed on your system

 **Installing the latest official release**

-#.
-Make sure python and pip are installed
 #.
 Download the optrace .tar.gz archive
    from the `latest release <https://github.com/drocheam/optrace/releases/latest>`__
 #.
 Run :bash:`pip install <archive>` from a terminal,